acieroid/wassail/notes/webassembly-usage.md

   - The developers of fastq.bio explain [How We Used WebAssembly To Speed Up Our Web App By 20X (Case Study)](https://www.smashingmagazine.com/2019/04/webassembly-speed-web-app/).
   - JP Morgan uses [Perspective](https://github.com/finos/perspective), a visualization tool developped with WebAssembly.
   - Ebay has a [use case](https://medium.com/ebaytech/webassembly-at-ebay-a-real-world-use-case-ef888f38b537)

+Moreover, WebAssembly is pushed forward by the *Bytecode Alliance*, formed by Mozilla, fastly, Intel, and Red Hat

 Porting existing applications
 -----------